 Experiment 2

+Experiment 2 was similar to Experiment 1 except for the number of objects that were placed on the machine during the second part of the experimental trials.
+In the experimental trials here, children were shown that three objects activated the machine together, and then two of those three objects either did so or did not.
+These data were compared with a control condition in which three different objects activated the machine, and then two additional novel objects either did so or did not in tandem.

 Method

 Participants.
 Participants were 32 5-year-olds (18 boys and 14 girls; M = 65.31 months, range = 60-75 months, SD = 3.65) and 32 6-year-olds (10 boys and 22 girls; M = 76.56 months, range = 65-83 months, SD = 4.33).
+Participants were recruited in the same manner as Experiment 1.
 Participants were 12% Asian/Asian American, 9% Black/African American, 10% Hispanic, and 69% White/Caucasian.

 Materials & Procedure.
 The materials and procedure for Experiment 2 was identical to that for Experiment 1 with the following exceptions: During the backwards blocking experimental events following an event in which objects A, B, and C together activated the machine, two objects A and B descended onto and subsequently caused the machine to activate (i.e., turn blue).
 Likewise, during the backwards blocking control events, two objects D and E descended onto and subsequently caused the machine to activate.
 D and E did not descend onto the machine during the initial event in which A, B, and C activated the machine and in this way were “unrelated” to objects A, B, and C. The indirect screening-off experimental and control trials were identical to the backwards blocking trials except that the machine neither activated when objects A and B descended onto the machine during the indirect screening-off experimental trials nor when objects D and E descended onto the machine during the indirect screening-off control trials.
 The left- and right-most positions of objects A and B during the experimental trials and objects D and E during the control trials were counterbalanced.